CodeFromAnywhere/actionschema.dmap/README.md

 Current limitations:

-- will not work for JSON inputs or outputs larger than ±100MB (can be solved using streams)
+- **max i/o size ±100MB**: will not work for JSON inputs or outputs larger than ±100MB (can be solved using streams)
+- **max itemsize is < 128kb** currently due to queue message size limit (can be increased by using some other short-lived storage medium)
-- uses a single cloudflare queue so it's not super scalable as it has a max throughput of 5000 messages per second and 250 concurrent (see [cloudflare queue limits](https://developers.cloudflare.com/queues/platform/limits/)), and any usage of dmap can block other dmap usage elsewhere (can be solved using a queue pool)
+- **max 250 concurrent, max 5000 rps**; uses a single cloudflare queue so it's not super scalable as it has a max throughput of 5000 messages per second and 250 concurrent (see [cloudflare queue limits](https://developers.cloudflare.com/queues/platform/limits/)), and any usage of dmap can block other dmap usage elsewhere (can be solved using a queue pool)

 # Benchmarking 100000 LLM API calls